 There are different types of costs you will pay to use your insurance.

 Then, when you go to use your insurance — at the doctor’s office, or hospital, or pharmacy, for instance — you share some of the costs of your medical care with the insurance company.
 Those costs are called deductibles, co-insurance, and co-payments.
-You might hear this referred to as “cost-sharing” or “out-of-pocket costs” because while your insurance plan helps cover a good portion of your medical expenses, you also pay for some of those costs out of your own pocket.
+(See “What are deductibles, coinsurance, and copayments?”)
+You might hear this referred to as “cost-sharing” or “out-of-pocket costs” because while your insurance plan covers a good portion of your medical expenses, you also pay for some of those costs out of your own pocket.
 And those amounts depend on which type of plan you choose and what category it falls into: bronze, silver, gold, platinum, or catastrophic.
 (See “What will it cost me to buy this insurance?”)